-I was pro-choice beforehand too, but struggled because of the connotations of “abortion” pertaining to an unwanted pregnancy.
+I was pro-choice beforehand too but struggled because of the connotations of “abortion” pertaining to an unwanted pregnancy.
 As much as I initially disliked the word abortion, it was among the search terms I used when I was first looking for a support group.

 Now it seems like the more open we are about that word, the more we destigmatize abortions.
 Using it instead of a euphemism shows that we have nothing to be ashamed of.
 That comes as a relief.
 Euphemisms are something we’ve taken a lot of flack for from both the pro-life and pro-choice movements over the years.
 Both point to them and say we’re “denying” we had abortions, but I don’t think that’s true.
 It’s just hard enough to discuss this loss without opening a political can of worms, especially early on.

 I do believe a “nothing to be ashamed of” approach is healthier and more positive than a euphemistic approach.
 I think activism and storytelling in response to the overwhelming legal limits put on abortion in the past several years has laid the groundwork for us to safely come out of the proverbial pro-choice closet.
-But as a grief support community we have to meet our newcomers where they’re at; if they’re not ready yet to refer to what happened to them as an abortion, we have to respect that, and encourage them to use the terms they’re comfortable with.
+But as a grief support community we have to meet our newcomers where they’re at; if they’re not ready yet to refer to what happened to them as abortion, we have to respect that and encourage them to use the terms they’re comfortable with.

 The word abortion is straight and simple and real.
 But it can be hard for women ending a wanted pregnancy to read the word.
-I would guess that easily 70% of the women coming here had hard time with it, but I could be wrong.
+I would guess that easily 70% of the women coming here had a hard time with it, but I could be wrong.
 They come around eventually and some go on to really become politically dedicated.
 But in the beginning… it’s tough for some.
 It shocked me to see that reaction to the word, but I have a different background.